rastoelias/ansible-adduser/README.md

 * SSH Keys on the local machine.
 * Ansible 2.7+ on your local machine.
 * Mkpassword on your local machine.
-* Remote machine with the [Ubuntu server](http://cdimage.ubuntu.com/releases/18.04.2/release/) installed.
+* Remote machine.
+Tested on:
+    * Ubuntu 18.04
-* Root/sudo access with SSH key-based authentication on the remote machine.
+* `root` access with SSH key-based authentication on the remote machine.

 ## Usage
 1. Clone this repository.